rocketmlhq/rmldnn/tutorials/Hyperparameter optimization using Optuna for Breast Cancer Segmentation/README.rst

     Python RML_typer.py --num-trials 50 --num-epochs 50 -docker --gpu --optimizers adam,rmsprop,sgd --loss bce,dice --layers layers_resunet.json --lr-scheduler --transfer-learning

-On succesfully running above command will start the process for given number of trials.
-On finishing the last trial it will save a log file with record of accuracies found in each epoch along with other parameters.
-As well as it will save best performing model inside a folder named Best_Model.
+On succesfully running, above command will start the process for given number of trials.
+On finishing the last trial it will save a log file with record of accuracies found in each trial along with other parameters.
+As well as it will save best performing model inside a folder named best_model.
 This model can then later be used for running infernce.

 Running inference on pre-trained model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~